davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 Scoreboard Tab
 In this tab, which can be maximised to fit the screen, is the Court Time.
 This is synchronised to the 'Local Computer Time' when the app first opens.
 If the 'Crib Time' is selected, the Court Time will try and move back to the 'Local Computer Time' by shortening the 'Between Game Break'.
 The next row is where the Game Sequence is announced.
-Breaks are Red, Play is 'Light Coral' Under that is the Game Number, picked up from the CSV file.
+Breaks are 'Red', Play is 'Light Coral Blue' Under that is the Game Number, picked up from the CSV file.
 Then are the Team names, picked up from the CSV file.
 The Scores, which will get written to the CSV file when the 'Between Game Break' timer reaches 30 seconds, are displayed next.